Consumption without child labor: tips for consumers

 Hardly anyone is known to the Mineral Mica, but contained in many products: cars, cell phones and computers, household appliances, cosmetics, colors and paints.

-Mica is mined in 35 countries, including industrialized countries such as Canada, Finland or Russia.
-Large mica exporters are China and India.
-For India, detailed studies on the work situation in the mining areas are available: child labor in mica mining is widespread.
-Terre des Hommes has identified more than 30,000 children in the states of Jharkhand and Bihar who do not go to school and instead dig mica.
+Mica is mined in 35 countries, including industrialized nations such as Canada, Finland, and Russia.
+Major mica exporters are China and India.
+Detailed studies on the labor situation in the mining areas of India have shown that child labor in mica mining is widespread.
+Terre des Hommes has identified more than 30,000 children in the states of Jharkhand and Bihar who are out of school and instead mine mica.

 Further human rights risks in reducing Mica : there are no measures for occupational safety, no social security, low prices that can fluctuate strongly.

-Mica comprises a group of 37 minerals that are also known as mica.
-The economy most often uses Muscovit and Phlogopit.
-Mica is used in countless products for different purposes: because it isolates heat and electricity, reinforces fabrics.
-It is usually only contained in small and small quantities in the products.
-Car manufacturers Terre des Hommes said that Mica was contained in many car parts, but only turns out of 0.1 percent of a car ( Terre des Hommes research ).
+Mica comprises a group of 37 minerals, also known as mica.
+Muscovite and phlogopite are the most commonly used minerals in industry.
+Mica is used in countless products for a variety of purposes: it insulates heat and electricity, strengthens fabrics, and adds shimmer.
+It is usually only present in small or tiny amounts in these products.
+Car manufacturers told Terre des Hommes that while mica is found in many car parts, it only makes up 0.1 percent of a car ( Terre des Hommes research ).

 Consumers have no chance of recognizing whether the mica comes in a product from countries in which it is mined by children.
 In the case of complex products, such as electronic devices or cars, consumers cannot even determine whether and in which components mica is contained.
 In the list of ingredients of cosmetics or toothpaste there is an indication of the ingredient Mica - whether it is mica from a certain country or it was stipulated under fair conditions.

-Terre des Hommes asks consumers to inquire about manufacturers or trade.
-Register using the contact form on the website of a company or via the accounts of companies on social media: contains a product mica?
+Terre des Hommes asks consumers to ask manufacturers or retailers.
+Get in touch using the contact form on a company's website or via the company's social media accounts: Does a product contain mica?
 Where does it come from?
 Does the company ensure that no children are exploited?
-Does it take part in the responsible Mica Initiative ?
+Is it involved in the Responsible Mica Initiative ?

-Mica is dismantled in several states.
-Studies by Terre des Hommes have illuminated the situation in Bihar and Jharkhand, two of the poorest states in the country.
-According to estimates of local organizations, people in 800 villages are dependent on the mica dismantling.
-Around 22,000 children worked before the Covid 19 pandemic.
-Local organizations are currently observing significantly more children in mica: As a result of the lockdowns due to the Covid 19 pandemic, schools are closed and school feeds fail.
-In many cases, the support from family members who work in other regions of the country as day laborers in other regions.
+Mica is mined in several states.
+Studies by Terre des Hommes have shed light on the situation in Bihar and Jharkhand, two of the poorest states in the country.
+According to local organizations, people in 800 villages there depend on mica mining.
+Before the COVID-19 pandemic, approximately 22,000 children worked there.
+Currently, local organizations are observing significantly more children involved in mica mining: as a result of the lockdowns caused by the COVID-19 pandemic, schools are closed and school meals are canceled.
+In many cases, support from family members who work as daily laborers in other regions of the country is no longer available.

 In this existence-threatening situation, the families are further exploited: by selling their mica daily production, a family can achieve around 100 Indian rupees-the equivalent of around 1.10 euros .
 This means that the earnings are far below the poverty line of $ 1.90 per day and person.
 In emergency situations-for example during the Covid 19 pandemic-buyers use hopelessness and pay even less.